-Hatha yoga is usually slower-paced where yoga poses (asana) are held for a few breaths.
+Hatha yoga is usually a slower-paced practice where poses (asana) are held for a few breaths.
 A Hatha class will often include breathing techniques and meditation as well as asana.

-Hatha yoga is a great place to start if you are new to yoga or if you want to deepen your practice because you get the time and space to become familiar with yoga poses.
-Although Hatha yoga can still be challenging too!
+This is a great place to start if you are new to yoga or if you want to deepen your practice because you get the time and space to become familiar with yoga poses.
+This style can still be challenging too!

 - Makes the body stronger and more flexible.

 - Creates space in body and mind and in that space you find ābalanceā and the opportunity for spiritual growth.

 Read more about the history and evolution: What is Hatha Yoga?